domfarolino/algorithms/src/algorithm_practice/Geometry/README.md

 # Geometry Algorithms

-Geometry algorithms are those that deal with geometric entities often in 2D space, and employ algorithms that solve problems related to those entities.
+Geometry algorithms are those that deal with geometric entities, often in 2D space, and employ algorithms that solve problems related to those entities.
 Some examples:

  - Given two line segments, determine whether they intersect at all